krzentner/language-world/data/text-davinci-003/basic_md/door-unlock-1.md

+The robot should perform the following steps:
-    - When the robot's gripper is not near the dial, the robot should move gripper near and above the dial.
+    - When the robot's gripper is not near the door dial, the robot should move the gripper towards the door dial.
-    - When the robot's gripper is near the dial, the robot should grip the dial.
+    - When the robot's gripper is near the door dial, the robot should grab the door dial.
-    - When the robot's gripper is gripping the dial, the robot should rotate the dial.
+    - When the robot's gripper is around the door dial, the robot should twist the door dial.